Currabubula: History

 The Indigenous Kamilaroi people lived in the area for many thousands of years.
 Originally known as "Carrobobella" which comes from the Kamilaroi language, the name was then changed with the arrival of white settlers.

 Before 1848 there was an 'accommodation house' at Currabubula and by 1854 (or even possibly earlier) there was an inn located at Carabobbela.
 The village was laid out before 1860 and in 1862 Currabubula was shown on the county map.
 A railway station on the Main North railway line was located there between 1878 and 1985.

 Currabubula has a public school and a hotel.
 The annual Currabubula Red Cross Art Exhibition takes place there.
 Agriculture is the major industry in the area.
 Important agricultural activities include the production of beef cattle, sheep and grain.
-Currabubula is also renowned as a 'horse friendly' village, with hundreds of acres of "TSR" land available to the trail rider.
+Currabubula is also renowned as a 'horse friendly' village, with hundreds of acres of Travelling Stock Reserves available to the trail rider.